-The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in February 2011 and October 2015.
+The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in February 2011 and October 2015.
 The 600D is a DSLR, while the M10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (46 percent) than the Canon 600D.
 Moreover, the M10 is substantially lighter (47 percent) than the 600D.
 In this context, it is worth noting that neither the 600D nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.